AndreMuis/TISensorTag/README.md

 Source code for a demo app that interfaces with TI's Bluetooth low energy SensorTag.
-Written in proper, easy to follow Objective-C.
+Written in proper, easy to follow Objective-C that should allow you to interface your app with the Sensor Tag or other BLE devices as quickly as possible.